Year 3 and 4 Spelling Words: Download Free Word Lists

 Written by:

-Looking for word lists to ensure your child’s spelling is at the right level?
+Looking for word lists to make sure your child’s spelling skills are on track?
 You’ve come to the right place.
-Below, you’ll find free downloadable word lists for Year 3 and 4 English.
-Moreover, read the full article on the NSW and Victoria Junior School Curriculum to find out exactly what you can be doing to improve your child’s Year 3 and 4 spelling!
+We’ve created free downloadable Year 3 and 4 spelling word lists.
+Keep reading to understand what’s expected at this level, according to the NSW and Victoria Junior School Curriculum, and how you can improve your child’s spelling!

 Year 3 and 4 spelling requirements (NSW and Victoria)